zenphantom/ml-git/docs/mlgit_commands.md

 Usage: ml-git dataset push [OPTIONS] ML_ENTITY_NAME

-  Push local commits from ML_ENTITY_NAME to remote ml-git repository & store.
+  Push local commits from ML_ENTITY_NAME to remote ml-git repository & storage.

 Options:
   --retry INTEGER  Number of retries to upload or download the files from the
                    storage [default: 2].
-  --clearonfail    Remove the files from the store in case of failure during
+  --clearonfail    Remove the files from the storage in case of failure during
                    the push operation.
   --help           Show this message and exit.
 ```